Is the Universe Friendly? You Decide!

 Acknowledge your feelings about a situation, but avoid judging it as either inherently good or bad.

 Having trouble with this exercise?
-Make a list of the things you are grateful for—at least ten to twenty items.
+Make a list of the things you are grateful for—at least 10 to 20 items.
 You might be surprised to see how many previously “bad” things end up on this list.

 Practice #3 (The Einstein Practice)